LOYNO Master Plan: Diversity and Social Justice

 You Belong Here

 Loyola’s Office of Equity and Inclusion leads university-wide efforts to promote understanding of and appreciation for diversity, equity, and inclusion.
 At Loyola, we believe that diversity alone is not enough—it’s our goal to create a space where all Loyola students, faculty, staff, alumni, and visitors feel welcomed, included, supported, and recognized equitably.
-Our Strategic Plan for Inclusive Excellence lays out a framework for creating systemic changes with a focus on our curricular programs, employee diversity, and advocacy and support.

 The Loyola Women’s Resource Center (WRC) was founded in 1975 and was the first university women's center established in Louisiana.
 Today, the director collaborates with her large student staff, colleagues in the Women’s Studies minor, student organizations, and student volunteers to advance intersectional feminism through programming, activism, and advocacy.
 The WRC seeks to foster a campus environment that is free of sexism and other forms of oppression.
 It is open to all members of the Wolf Pack—because feminism is for everyone.
 Follow WRC on Instagram @wrcloyola for updates on upcoming events and to get involved in weekly discussions!